SAVANNAH, GA (WTOC) -Soldiers and family members of fallen soldiers placed special wreaths on trees at the Warriors Walk at Fort Stewart on Saturday.

 “I walk through here often," said Command Sergeant Major Sedrick Brown.
 "I see some of the soldiers I briefly knew who have trees planted here so it gives me the sincerity and the gratitude to know that I can come and I can grieve and I can take a picture and send it to some of my battle buddies who were there at the same time to let them know we are here and we are holding it down for these guys and they are holding it down for us as well.”

-Barbara Bilbrey traveled through 3 inches of snow in New York to get on a plane to come to the event.
+Barbara Bilbrey traveled through three inches of snow in New York to get on a plane to come to the event.
 Her son, Charlie, died in 2007.

 “He had wanted to be in the Army since the time he was 12," said said Barbara Bilbrey of New York.
 "And that’s what he lived to do.
 He was cav scout deployed July of ’07 and was killed July 26, 2007.
 He loved music, and he loved books and loved reading and he’s our hero and we miss him.”

-“This is the time of year sometimes for people who have lost," said Bilbrey.
-"Not just for military lost but families who have lost this is a hard time of year.
-It breaks your heart.
-And people wonder I can’t seem to get in the spirit but when you feel you are not alone, it helps.
+“This is the time of year sometimes for people who have lost," Bilbrey said.
+"Not just for military lost, but families who have lost this is a hard time of year.
+It breaks your heart, and people wonder I can’t seem to get in the spirit but when you feel you are not alone, it helps.
 It really, really does.”